subbu963/grape/README.md

 ### Components
 Components can implement their own `render` method.
 Without which it will render a empty component.

 GrapeJS supports writing html and css attributes with their actual name unlike React.
-We can just `class` instead of `className`, 'onclick' instead of `onClick`, etc
+We can just use `class` instead of `className`, 'onclick' instead of `onClick`, etc
 ```javascript
 import grape, {Component} from 'grape';